jwoehr/ublu/README.md

 <li> <tt>./dist/ublu.jar</tt> and its necessary <tt>./dist/lib</tt> directory are the runtime system.</li>
 <li> <tt>java -jar ublu.jar</tt> to run Ublu as a plain Java console application.</li>
 </ul>

+<b>Note regarding checking out the current source:</b> Release versions of Ublu come with a standard release of JTOpen.
+Between Ublu releases, I build and sometimes modify JTOpen so that Ublu can leverage forthcoming features of JTOpen.
+When you check out the source between releases, it is an intermediate version JTOpen that is checked out with Ublu.

 <a name="goublu"></a>
 ## Goublu console support for Ublu